Nissan Note: Engines

 On 24 October 2016, Renault-Nissan CEO Carlos Ghosn revealed the facelifted 2017 model year Note at the Nissan Note factory in Japan, now available with a special powertrain called e-Power.
 It uses only an electric motor to move the car, while a petrol engine is used as a generator producing electricity that goes directly into propelling the electric motor or, when electricity is in excess, to charge the batteries (similar to BMW's REX).

-2017 model year update facelift – e-Power
+2016 facelift

-Nissan unveiled a new hybrid powertrain in Note e-Power on 2 November 2016 in Japan.
+Nissan unveiled a hybrid powertrain for the new Note e-Power on 2 November 2016 in Japan.

-The company's new e-Power series hybrid system consists of a small 1.2-litre, three-cylinder petrol engine (HR12DE) and an electric traction motor (EM57), which is shared with the Nissan Leaf, pairs with a much smaller battery (1.5 kWh) than the Leaf's.
+The company's new e-Power series hybrid system consists of a small 1.2-litre, three-cylinder petrol engine (HR12DE), and an electric traction motor (EM57), which is shared with the Leaf, and pairs with a much smaller battery (1.5 kWh) than the Leaf's.
 Unlike typical power-split parallel hybrid vehicles, in the series hybrid scheme, the small engine only charges the battery, and the electric motor is the sole source of traction with no plug-in capability.
 The motor power output rating is 80 kW and 240 Nm torque.

-As of 2017, the Nissan Note is being sold only in Asia and Americas.
-UK production for European and Argentine markets ended in March that year to increase capacity for Qashqai.
+As of 2017, the Note is being sold only in Asia and the Americas.
+UK production for European and Argentine markets ended in March that year to increase capacity for the Qashqai.